encointer/pallets/README.md

 ### Versioning

+Major version must increase for polkadot-sdk release upgrades as these are always breaking changes.
+For convenience, all crates in this repos shall have the same major version.

-We bump crate versions separately and tag the repository with the highest crate version
+We bump minor crate versions separately and tag the repository with the highest crate version

 motivation: git blame should show on crate directory level if there was a change.
 This way, browsing the repo on github really shows when a certain pallet or crate has been touched.
 Even if it's only adjustments for upstream upgrades, just bump crate versions to the newest, which will be tagged globally